You are here

 Federal law establishes certain eligibility, benefit, payment, and other parameters for state Medicaid programs.
 However, states have a substantial amount of flexibility and may test new policies.
 The Section 1115 demonstrations allow states to waive certain requirements and have been used by states to expand eligibility, test delivery system reforms, and establish managed care programs, among other things.

 Some states have sought waivers to establish cost-sharing and premiums, wellness programs, health savings accounts, and other characteristics common in the private insurance market.
 Many states have also requested that Medicaid eligibility be contingent on whether an individual is working, volunteering, or participating in some other “community engagement” activity.
-In January 2018, the Centers for Medicare and Medicaid Services released a guidance document on work and community engagement activities and approved Kentucky’s 1115 waiver application, which included the first work requirements in the program’s 52 year history.
+On January 28, 2021, President Biden issued an Executive Order on Strengthening Medicaid and the Affordable Care Act authorizing the examination of “demonstrations and waivers, as well as demonstration and waiver policies, that may reduce coverage under or otherwise undermine Medicaid or the ACA.”

-In 2016, ACP released a position paper Medicaid Expansion: Premium Assistance and Other Options which includes a number of recommendations on how Medicaid waivers should be constructed.
-The paper cautions against excessive premiums and cost-sharing requirements, arcane health savings accounts, and work requirements that would result in low-income patients losing medical assistance.
+ACP’s position paper, Medicaid Expansion: Premium Assistance and Other Options, includes a number of recommendations on how Medicaid waivers should be constructed.
+The paper cautions against excessive premiums and cost-sharing requirements, complex health savings accounts, and work requirements that would result in low-income patients losing medical assistance.

 How it Works